Acjachemen

+The Acjachemen (/ɑːˈxɑːtʃəmən/) are an indigenous people of California.
+Published maps often identify their ancestral lands as extending from the beach to the mountains, south from what is now known as Aliso Creek in Orange County to Las Pulgas Canyon in the northwestern part of San Diego County.
+However, sources also show that Acjachemen people shared sites with other indigenous nations as far north as Puvunga in contemporary Long Beach.

+Etymology

-The Spanish colonizers called the Acjachemen Juaneños, following their baptism at Mission San Juan Capistrano in the late 18th century.
-Today many contemporary members of the tribe prefer the term Acjachemen as their autonym, or name for themselves.
-The name is derived from the village of Acjacheme, which was less than sixty yards from the site where Mission San Juan Capistrano was built in 1776.
+Spanish colonists called the Acjachemen Juaneños, following their conversion to Christianity at Mission San Juan Capistrano in the late 18th century.
+Today, many contemporary members of organizations for Acjachemen descendants prefer the term Acjachemen as their autonym, or name for themselves.
+The name is derived from the village of Acjacheme, which was less than 60 yards from the site where Mission San Juan Capistrano was built in 1776.
+Alternate spellings include Acachme or Acagchemem.

-Their language was a variety closely related to the Luiseño language of the nearby Payómkawichum (Luiseño) people.
-In the 20th century, the Juaneño Band of Mission Indians, Acjachemen Nation was organized but is not federally recognized.
-The lack of federal recognition has prevented the Acjachemen from accessing, protecting, and restoring their ancestral lands and sacred sites.